-The academy provides recognised lymphoedema training courses, but our training courses can also be taken at academic level as part of BSc or MSc of lymphoedema care or as stand alone accredited modules through Wolverhampton University at the Compton Hospice campus.
+Lymphoedema Training Academy provides recognised lymphoedema training courses, our training courses can also be taken at an academic level as part of BSc or MSc of lymphoedema care or as stand-alone accredited modules through Wolverhampton University at the Compton Hospice campus.

 Why attend our training?

 Jane Wigg is internationally known for her work in innovations and lymphoedema and presents on a global platform.
 She had held training and presented in many countries including Australia, India, New Zealand, Singapore, South Africa, USA and throughout Europe Her work within NIR fluoroscopy mapping, MLD and lymphoedema management is recognised at the highest level.
 Her involvement in identifying lymphatic pathways and applying this to practice is developing teaching is influencing many people lives through a cascade effect of research, education and training.
 Jane is honoured to have trained with Prof Belgrado, pioneer of FG-MLD ‘Fill and Flush’ technique.

 Who can train?